algorandfoundation/docs/docs/features/asc1/stateful/sdks.md

 ## Delete

-The approval program defines the creator as the only account able to delete the application.
-This removes the global state, but doe not impact any user's local state.
+The approval program defines the creator as the only account able to [delete the application](stateful.md/#delete-stateful-smart-contract).
+This removes the global state, but does not impact any user's local state.
 This method uses the same 3 parameters.

 ```python tab="Python"
 # create unsigned transaction